oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

      Host: server.example.com
      Authorization: Bearer mF_9.B5f-4.1JqM

-The syntax of the "Authorization" header field for this scheme follows the usage of the Basic scheme defined in Section 2 of
+The syntax of the `Authorization` header field for this scheme follows the usage of the Basic scheme defined in Section 2 of
 {{RFC2617}}.
 Note that, as with Basic, it does not conform to the generic syntax defined in Section 1.2 of {{RFC2617}} but is compatible